Saelyria/Braid/Documentation/7-ProvidingDimensions.md

 #  Providing dimensions (cell height, header height, etc.)

-Tableau has very concise syntax for supplying dimensions like header, footer, or cell height.
+Braid has very concise syntax for supplying dimensions like header, footer, or cell height.
 Dimensions are added by providing a
 `dimensions` item to a binding chain, which is then given all the dimensions you want to supply, like this:

 ```swift